 Although Newco's amended and restated certificate of incorporation will include this exclusive forum provision, it is possible that a court could rule that this provision is inapplicable or unenforceable.
 Alternatively, if a court were to find this exclusive forum provision inapplicable to, or unenforceable in respect of, one or more of the specified types of actions or proceedings described above, Newco may incur additional costs associated with resolving such matters in other jurisdictions, which could negatively affect its business, results of operations and financial condition.

-The combined post-separation value of one share of BD common stock and pre-distribution value of one share of BD common stock.
+The combined post-separation value of one share of BD common stock and shares of Newco common stock may not equal or exceed the pre-distribution value of one share of BD common stock.